-We're Catholic, in complete mutual communion with the Bishop of Rome, Pope Benedict XVI, but faithful to our Eastern Orthodox heritage and theology.
+We're Catholic, in complete mutual communion with the Pope of Rome, but faithful to our Eastern Orthodox heritage and theology.

-The Ruthenian Greek Catholic Church (Byzantine Catholic Church in America) is one of the 23 churches that make up the Catholic Church.
+Byzantine Catholic Church in America is one of the 23 churches that make up the Catholic Church.

 Is Divine Liturgy the same thing as Mass?

 Yes.
 We worship according to the Liturgies of St. John Chrysostom, St. Basil the Great and St Gregory the Dialogos, so although the prayers are different, the Sacrifice is the same.
 All Catholics and Eastern Orthodox (with their pastor's permission) may fulfil their obligation at Divine Liturgy.

 Divine Liturgy is about an hour and a half.
 When you arrive for Liturgy, we may already be praying.
 Don't worry.
 You aren't late.
 Before Liturgy, we pray Third Hour (morning prayer).